Gross realisation valueGRV

 How do I check my GRV is reasonable?

-Pull recent comparable sales for the suburb, dwelling type and size.
-The most common error is assuming today's headline price holds at completion two or three years away.
+Pull recent comparable sales for the suburb, dwelling type, and size.
+The most common error is assuming today's price holds at completion two or three years away.

 See these numbers in your own feasibility.